Getting Started with Social Media Streaming: What You Need to Know

 Anyone with an internet connection (or data plan, for mobile users) can stream to Facebook Live.
 The streaming platform was designed with the novice in mind, making it easy to stream directly to your profile or page.

-If you’re looking to stream to Facebook and your website or app, or just want a more professional stream, Livestream is the only platform with built-in Facebook Live streaming tools.
-With Simulcast from Livestream, you can stream your content to Livestream and Facebook live at the same time.
-There’s no special code or configuration, just a simple on/off button in your settings.
+With Simulcast from Vimeo, you can stream your content to Vimeo and Facebook Live at the same time.
+There’s no special code or configuration, just a simple on/off toggle in your settings.
+Learn more about simulcasting to Facebook from Vimeo here.

 The Destination: Periscope